 - Provides medical leadership for development and attainment of the organization's goals.

-- Support provider relations and risk contracting through education, provider visits and problem resolution
+- Supports provider relations and risk contracting through education, provider visits and problem resolution

 - Collaborates with corporate care management to establish and implement clinical programs to support and meet care management goals